FINEOS Extends Its Core Platform with Serverless Microservices and AWS CDK

-FINEOS Platform on AWS provides no code and low-code capabilities for customers to build out unique differentiators, and can be easily extended with microservices and REST APIs.
-They wanted to develop an examples starter pack that customers, partners, and FINEOS’ own consulting team could use as a fast accelerator starter pack for extending FINEOS Platform with microservices.
+FINEOS Platform on AWS provides no-code and low-code capabilities for customers to build out unique differentiators and can be easily extended with microservices and REST APIs.
+They wanted to develop an example starter pack that customers, partners, and FINEOS’ own consulting team could use as a fast accelerator starter pack for extending FINEOS Platform with microservices.

 Like many companies, FINEOS wanted to move fast and build the most robust solution possible.
 They started looking into AWS partners who could work alongside them while building the POC to lend their experience and answer questions.

 “We had several calls with Trek10 and it was clear that they were experts in serverless,” said Michael Quinn, Chief Technology Architect at FINEOS.
 “We could tell they would be excellent to work with on this project.”

 The goal of the POC was to build a CI/CD pipeline for deploying microservices on AWS that extend FINEOS Platform using REST APIs.
 The end solution needed to be documented well enough for customers and partners to use autonomously and serverless for ease of maintenance.
 It also needed to be generally easy to use, without dependency on other systems or proprietary skills, and with all communications between FINEOS Platform and the extending microservices using REST APIs.

 Because of this, the two teams decided to use AWS CDK (Cloud Development Kit) instead of Cloudformation.
 Cloudformation can result in hundreds of lines of code that are hard to read and change; AWS CDK would let developers define resources using Typescript and make it easier to customize and define additional APIs and microservices.